pelias/acceptance-tests/README.md

 ```

 ## API URL aliases
-The acceptance-tests runner recognizes a number of aliases for Pelias API URLs (eg, `stage` corresponds to
+The fuzzy-tests runner recognizes a number of aliases for Pelias API URLs (eg, `stage` corresponds to
 `pelias.stage.mapzen.com`), which can be specified as command-line arguments when running a test suite.
 You can
 override the default aliases and define your own in `pelias-config`: